Roland Armitage: Early life

+After the war, Armitage attended the Ontario Veterinary College at the University of Guelph, graduating in 1951.

+After graduating, he lived in Shawville, Quebec for 20 years before moving to Dunrobin, Ontario.

-During World War II, he served with the Royal Canadian Artillery and took part in the Normandy invasion and the liberation of France.
-After the war, Armitage attended the Ontario Veterinary College, graduating in 1951.
-He also bred and raced horses, and was track veterinarian at Connaught Park.
-Armitage served as the president of the Canadian Standardbred Horse Society from 1972 to 1974 and the Canadian Trotting Association from 1974 to 1980.
+He bred and raced horses, and was track veterinarian at Connaught Park in Aylmer, Quebec.
+Armitage served as the president of the Canadian Standardbred Horse Society from 1972 to 1974 and the Canadian Trotting Association from 1976 to 1981.
 He was general manager of Rideau Carleton Raceway for nine years.

-In 1987, he ran unsuccessfully as a Liberal in the Ontario riding of Carleton, losing to Norm Sterling.
-In 1999, he was named to the Canadian Horse Racing Hall of Fame.
+He was named Canadian veterinarian of the year in 1982.